KediDili/VanillaPlusProfessions/features.md

 Crystalariums can copy geodes.

 ### Upheaval
-Low chance for all stones on a mine floor\nto be replaced by geode nodes.
+Low chance for all stones on a mine floor to be replaced by geode nodes.

+For Mod Authors: If you want your custom mines to be affected by this talent, add the ``Kedi.VPP.Upheaval`` key to your Data/Locations entry's CustomFields... field.
+Optionally, you can add a space-delimited list of UNQUALIFIED object IDs for the geode nodes you want your regular stones to be replaced with as value.
+If you don't set it, VPP will just use the vanilla ones instead.
+As a bonus, if you have custom nodes as well, add them the ``Kedi_VPP_Bland_Stone_Node`` context tag to your "stone items".

 ### Matryoshka
 Chance for geodes to contain another geode.

+For Mod Authors: If you add custom geodes and want your geodes to not be dropped by this talent, add the ``kedi_vpp_banned_from_being_dropped`` context tag to them, if you don't want your geode to not drop other geodes, add the ``kedi_vpp_banned_from_dropping`` context tag.

 ### X-ray
-View what item the next geode contains.\nGeodes worth more.
+View what item the next geode contains.
+Geodes worth more.

+For Mod Authors: If you add custom geodes and want your geodes' content to not be seen by this talent, add them the ``geode_crusher_ignored`` tag.
+But know that adding the tag will also prevent your geodes to be crushed by the Geode Crusher.

 ### Geometry
 Crystalariums work faster.

 ### Dazzle
 Chance for crystalariums to improve item quality by one.
+This affects minerals, and geodes if you have Synthesis talent.

 ### Straight Run
 Robin sells staircases for 2000g each.